mido-Jr/End-to-End-Prediction-House-Price/README.md

 # End-to-End-Prediction-House-Price

-The example
-project is fictitious; the goal is to illustrate the main steps of a Machine Learning project.
+The goal is to illustrate the main steps of a Machine Learning project.

 Here are the main steps we will walk through